loesvanvoorden/group_project_sna/README.md

 - All test models saved to `results/tests/`
 - Diagnostics for convergence models in `results/ergm_diagnostics/convergence_models/`

-**Note:** `ergm_testing.R` is used for model development and produces the data visualized in Appendices C and G of the report.
+**Note:** `ergm_building.R` is used for model development and produces the data visualized in Appendices C and G of the report.
 It is not required to reproduce the main results.

 ### 3. Render Report (Optional)